 Conditions that affect the heart and its ability to pump blood well can cause impotence.
-Without enough blood flow to the penis, a man can’t achieve an erection.
+Without enough blood flow to the penis, a person can’t achieve an erection.

 Atherosclerosis, a condition that causes the blood vessels to become clogged, can cause impotence.
 High cholesterol and high blood pressure (hypertension) are also associated with increased risks for impotence.

-To achieve an erection, a man must first go through the excitement phase.
+To achieve an erection, a person must first go through what’s known as an excitement phase.
 This phase can be an emotional response.
-If a man has an emotional disorder, this affects his ability to become sexually excited.
+If a person has an emotional disorder, this affects their ability to become sexually excited.

 Depression and anxiety are associated with increased risk for impotence.
 Depression is a feeling of sadness, loss of hope, or helplessness.
 Fatigue related to depression can also cause impotence.

 Performance anxiety can be another cause of impotence.
 If a person wasn’t able to achieve an erection in the past, he may fear he won’t be able to achieve an erection in the future.
 A person may also find he can’t achieve an erection with a certain partner.
 Someone with ED related to performance anxiety may be able to have full erections when masturbating or when sleeping, yet he isn’t able to maintain an erection during intercourse.